Law of the Sea

 Textbook requirements may vary from one teaching period to the next.

-The subject will focus on the public aspects of International Law concerning control and use of the Sea.
-The subject examines the theoretical, policy and legal issues with respect to the world's oceans.
-Historical aspects, sources of the law, navigation, jurisdictional development, environmental issues and the powers and responsibilities of a coastal state in its maritime jurisdictions will all be examined.
-The subject will discuss the regional development of the law of the sea with respect to Australia.
+This subject equips you with insights into on the public aspects of International Law regarding control and use of the Sea.
+You will examine the main theoretical, policy and legal issues regarding the world's oceans, as well as historical aspects, sources of the law, navigation, jurisdictional development, environmental issues and the powers and responsibilities of a coastal state in its maritime jurisdictions.
+You will also explore the regional development of the law of the sea in Australia, while developing your critical thinking and research skills to analyse a range of contemporary legal issues.

 Research Paper: 3000 words.
-Relates to Learning Outcomes 1-3 Online Assessment: 1500 words.
-Relates to Learning Outcomes 1-3 Final Examination: 2000 words.
+Relates to Learning Outcomes 1-3 Online Assessment: 1000 words (equivalent).
+Relates to Learning Outcomes 1-3 Oral Examination: 2000 words (equivalent).
 Relates to Learning Outcomes 1-3 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Research Paper (50%)